davidmcclure/pyspark-deploy/README.md

 - **`destroy.sh`** - Terminate cluster and all related AWS resources.

 One big assumption - all data sits on s3.
-No HDFS, etc. There are some downsides to this, but overall it makes everything way simpler.
+No HDFS, etc. There are some downsides to this, but it's worth it, because everything becomes way simpler.

 ## The problem